arunoda/meteor-up-legacy/README.md

   //install MongoDB in the server, does not destroy local MongoDB on future setup "setupMongo": true,

-  //WARNING: NodeJS is required!
-Only skip if you already have NodeJS installed on server.
+  //WARNING: Node.js is required!
+Only skip if you already have Node.js installed on server.
   "setupNode": true,

   //WARNING: If nodeVersion omitted will setup 0.10.25 by default.
 Do not use v, only version number.